rzelazko/lime-tracker/README.md

 Prerequisite for production deployment is to have Firebase CLI installed: `npm install -g firebase-tools`.

+Login to the CLI with `firebase login` then generate an access token for use in non-interactive environments with `firebase login:ci`.

 Verify connection to the Firebase project with `firebase use`.

 Run `ng build` to build the project for production deployment.
 The build artifacts will be stored in the `dist/` directory.